-Provisions recognised represent the best estimate of the amounts required to settle the obligation at the end of the reporting period.
+Provisions are measured at the present value of management's best estimate of the outflow required to settle the obligation at the end of the reporting period.

-(m) Economic dependence
+(l) Economic dependence

 Mambourin Enterprises Limited derives the majority of its revenue used to operate the business from funding provided through the National Disability Insurance Scheme (NDIS) which is dependent on participants in the NDIS exercising choice and control and continuing to direct their funds to the Company.
 The Company must continue to be registered as a provider with the National Disability Insurance Agency (NDIA) and meet the obligations including business rules and quality standards as set by the NDIA and the NDIS Quality and Safeguards Commission.
 At the date of this report, the Directors have no reason to believe the customers will not continue to support the Company and believe the Company will continue to meet its obligations; however, the Board recognises the demand driven nature of NDIS funding and the associated risks and opportunities.